pdfapi/zf-pdfapi-module/README.md

 Use it in the code like this: https://github.com/pdfapi/zf3-sample-app/blob/master/module/Application/src/Controller/IndexController.php

+For getting everything up and running quickly we have created sample skeleton app, where we use PdfApi module.
+Source code is located in this repository: https://github.com/pdfapi/zf3-sample-app

 For getting API KEY you need to register account at https://pdfapi.io.
 Generating API KEY will take you 10 seconds.
 And it is free.
 Really.